 Software to run an online store comes in several sizes and types.

 Depending on the type and size of your business, there are countless digital tools available on the market designed to streamline your business operations and help you grow revenues.
 This wide range of products falls into three major categories:

 • CRM (Customer Relationship Management) A CRM is a customer database tool used most often by sales and marketing teams to keep tabs on relations with new and existing accounts, tag prospective customers, and analyze customer behaviors.
 SalesForce, Hubspot and ZenDesk are a few examples.

-• CMS (Content Management Systems) Usually through a simple web interface, the CMS allows you (without a developer’s help) to add, update and delete the content on your website in a safe and secure fashion.
+• CMS (Content Management Systems) Using a simple web interface that doesn’t need a webmaster’s help, a CMS allows you to securely add, update and delete content on your websit.
 Examples include WordPress, Joomla, and Drupal.
 Most e-tailers are familiar with Magento as one of the most popular CMS platforms for e-commerce.

 • ERP (Enterprise Resource Planning) ERP is the business-wide management software that pulls everything together: operations, planning, manufacturing/importing processes, inventory management, shipping, sales, payroll, accounting, HR and more.
 Some of the best-known ERP software companies are Oracle, SAP and NetSuite.

 For e-commerce enterprises, we will focus mostly on the last two from the standpoint of when it makes the most sense to step up from a CMS to an ERP system to handle your main selling operations.

 Content Management Systems (CMS)